franchesoni/s2t/README.md

 ```

 ### 4. Downloading the model
 Open two consoles and `cd` to the project.
 Run `./start_recording.sh` in one and say something.
 Run `stop_and_process_recording.sh` on the second.
-You should see that the model is being downloaded and that after it is, you have the transcript pasted where you had the cursor (with ctrl+v).
+You should see that the model is being downloaded and that after it is, you have the transcript pasted where you had the cursor (it's also available using ctrl+v).

 ### 5. Using the Speech-to-Text Functionality
 **Start Recording**: Press and hold F9 to start recording your speech.